Which Atom Has The Largest Atomic Radius

 Main Subheading

 The atomic radius is a fundamental property of atoms that determines their size.
 It is defined as half the distance between the nuclei of two identical atoms bonded together.
-However, since atoms are not hard spheres with definite boundaries, measuring their radius is a complex task.
+That said, since atoms are not hard spheres with definite boundaries, measuring their radius is a complex task.
 Different methods can yield slightly different values, but the underlying principle remains the same: the atomic radius reflects the extent of an atom's electron cloud.
 This measurement is typically expressed in picometers (pm) or Angstroms (Å), where 1 Å equals 100 pm.
 Understanding atomic radius is crucial because it directly impacts various chemical and physical properties, such as ionization energy, electronegativity, and the types of bonds an atom can form.

 Comprehensive Overview